AdobeDocs/experience-platform.en/help/rtcdp/privacy/data-governance-overview.md

 ### Data steward

 Data stewards are the heart of data governance.
 This role is responsible for interpreting regulations, contractual restrictions, and policies, and applying them directly to the data.
 Informed by their understanding of these regulations, restrictions, and policies, the role of a data steward includes:

 * Reviewing data, datasets, and data samples to apply and manage metadata usage labeling.
-* Creating data policies and applying them to a data connection, dataset, or field.
+* Creating data policies and applying them to datasets or fields.
 * Communicating data policies to the organization.

 ### Marketer

 Marketers are the end point of data governance.
 They request data from the data governance infrastructure created by data stewards, scientists, and engineers.
 Marketers encompass a number of different specialties under the marketing umbrella, including the following:

-* Marketing Analysts request data to enable understanding of customers, both as individuals and in groups (also known as segments).
+* Marketing Analysts request data to enable understanding of customers, both as individuals and in groups (also known as segments or audiences).
 * Marketing Specialists and Experience Designers use data to design new customer experiences.

 ## DULE framework

-Governance in Real-time CDP uses Data Usage Labeling and Enforcement (DULE) to simplify and streamline the process of categorizing data and creating data usage policies.
+Data Governance in Real-time CDP uses Data Usage Labeling and Enforcement (DULE) to simplify and streamline the process of categorizing data and creating data usage policies.
 Once data labels have been applied and data usage policies are in place, marketing actions can be evaluated to ensure that your data is being used for the right marketing needs.

 There are two key elements to the DULE framework: